• Skip to content

 2020/21 • - 0.0% 0.0% 0.2% 69.3% 60.6%

 The uptake rate for the Meningococcal ACWY conjugate vaccine (for groups A, C, W and Y) has been statistically significantly lower in Hull than England between 2016/17 and 2019/20.
-However, the rate increased between 2019/20 and 2020/21, and the rate in Hull is only slightly below the rate in England.
+However, the rate increased between 2019/20 and 2020/21 and the rate in Hull was comparable to rate in England for 2020/21.
+However, the rate fell sharply in 2021/22 and further decreased to a new low for 2023/24 with only just over half being vaccinated in Hull.
+This is considerably lower than England and the region.

 Compared with benchmark